simplymadeapps/simple-logger/README.md

 // file name date format
-// be sure to set this one before writing your first log event to avoid duplicate files for same day [[SimpleLogger sharedLogger] setFilenameFormatter:yourDateFormatter];
+// be sure to set this one before writing your first log event to avoid duplicate files for same day
+// the filename formatter is hardcoded to the en-US locale for filename consistency, set to own locale if needed [[SimpleLogger sharedLogger] setFilenameFormatter:yourDateFormatter];

 // filename extension